 Mobile app development lifecycle is virtually identical to the software development lifecycle.
 However, an app might be simple enough to be developed in just a day or can be extremely complicated that require months of design and developing work.
 Whether small or big, every android project contains these fundamental steps of development that both an entry-level and an experienced developer should be aware of.

 The best mobile app development companies in USA have now begun to hire mobile app developers that have a deep knowledge of their field.
 Knowledge of SDLC is now a must.
-An app should exactly depict the idea of the client and must be smooth, efficient, and usable from user’s perspective.
-It is notable that a mobile app is an outcome of combined efforts of developers, designers, content writers, and testers.
+An app should exactly depict the idea of the client and must be smooth, efficient, and usable from the user’s perspective.
+It is notable that a mobile app is an outcome of the combined efforts of developers, designers, content writers, and testers.
 Thus, paucity in any lifecycle phase may cause a lot of rework and blunder.

 - The Concept

 The commencement of the development of a mobile app basically starts with three things: An Idea, research, and initial blueprint.
 The world we know now has become completely different than the one we used to know 15 years back.
 There were always creative people.
 But, unlike earlier times, now great ideas don’t stay buried in the grave of the brain.
 The information era, where one great mobile app can generate millions of revenue in a short span of time, people have become to embodies their ideas.
 Things you should consider before going forward are:

 - Check if something with the same concept is already available out there?

 - If yes, then what advantages your app offer over them?

 - If it wasn’t your app, would you still install and use it?

 - How much bigger audience may get benefits from it?

 Once all these questions are answered with satisfaction, you can be sure to take your next step.